bdecon/econ_data/bd_CPS/README.md

 ### Overview

-**UPDATE: v0.3 released.** The bd CPS is a series of jupyter notebooks I wrote to work with monthly Current Population Survey public use microdata.
+**UPDATE: v0.4 released.** The bd CPS is a series of jupyter notebooks I wrote to work with monthly Current Population Survey public use microdata.
 If the notebooks, or any part of them, could be helpful to you, please feel free to use them or modify them in any way.
 When set up correctly, the notebooks generate annual [feather](https://github.com/wesm/feather) files, for the years from 1989-present, which contain cleaned-up partial extracts of basic monthly CPS data.
-The raw source microdata files and data dictionaries can be downloaded from the [US Census Bureau's CPS FTP page](https://thedataweb.rm.census.gov/ftp/cps_ftp.html).
+The raw source microdata files and data dictionaries can be downloaded from the [US Census Bureau's CPS page](https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html).

 The bd CPS notebooks include:

-1) `bd_CPS_dd.ipynb` reads settings from bd_CPS_details.py and creates a python dictionary with information needed to read the raw CPS microdata files in the next step, and adjust them to be more time consistent and useful.
-The program requires downloading the CPS data dictionary text files from the FTP page.
+1) `bd_CPS_dd.ipynb` reads settings from bd_CPS_details.py and creates a python dictionary with information needed to read the raw CPS microdata files in the next step, and adjust them to be more time-consistent and useful.
+The program requires downloading the CPS data dictionary text files from the Census CPS page.

 2) `bd_CPS_reader.ipynb` reads the raw monthy CPS microdata files downloaded from Census and converts them into annual feather format files that can be read by python or R. The feather format is particularly fast when the data are mostly integers or categorical, as in this case.
 Works for years 1994-onward.

 3) `bd_CPS_1989-93.ipynb` creates partial extracts for 1989-93.
 It is a work in progress, but creates many variables that are consistent with those in the 1994-onward extracts.

 Settings and other required code are also contained in the python file bd_CPS_details.py.
 There is additionally a notebook that downloads regional consumer price index data from BLS (used as the price deflator for real wage series), as well as a separate notebook that generates a unique (over time) household ID for CPS households from mid-1995 onward.
+Lastly, the bd CPS incorporates several supplements and revisions to the basic monthly CPS.

 <a name="directions"/>

 ### How to run/ update

-Sometime in the middle of each month, the Census Bureau will release the previous month CPS public use microdata in a compressed file on the [Basic Monthly CPS page](https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html).
+The Wednesday following the release of the jobs report, the Census Bureau will release the related previous-month CPS public use microdata in a compressed file on the [Basic Monthly CPS page](https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html).
 The full set of 1994 onward monthly microdata files are available to download on the Census CPS page.
 NBER [hosts](https://www.nber.org/data/cps_basic.html) the 1989 to 1993 files.
 For the bd CPS program to work, a local folder must contain the relevant uncompressed CPS microdata files.
 Next, the data dictionary files that correspond to each microdata file should be downloaded and stored in the same folder as the microdata.
 Separately, to adjust wages for inflation the CPI for each of four US regions should be downloaded using the notebook `bd_CPS_cpi.ipynb` (requires a [free BLS API key](https://data.bls.gov/registrationEngine/)).
-Version 0.3 of the bd CPS can also generate a unique CPSID for nearly all households after 1994, by running `bd_CPS_id.ipynb`.
+Version 0.4 of the bd CPS can also generate a unique CPSID for all households, by running `bd_CPS_id.ipynb`.

 The first step in generating the bd CPS is to run the data dictionary generator, which creates a pickled python dictionary that provides information needed for reading the raw monthly CPS microdata files.
 This is done by running the notebook called `bd_CPS_dd.ipynb`.
-To run the bd CPS for 2000, 2001, and 2002, which utilize revised 2000-based weights and revised union data, or for December 2007, which uses revised weights, or for 2015-16, which uses separate data to identify persons with professional certifications, you'll also need to download and unzip the related source files and run `bd_CPS_revisions_reader.ipynb`.
+To run the bd CPS for 2000, 2001, and 2002, which utilize revised 2000-based weights and revised union data, or for December 2007, which uses revised weights, or for 2015-16, which uses separate data to identify persons with professional certifications, or for May 2020 onward, which include the COVID-19 supplemental questions, you'll also need to download and unzip the related source files and run `bd_CPS_revisions_reader.ipynb`.

 The next step is to run the notebook called `bd_CPS_reader.ipynb`.
 This will create a feather file called `cpsYYYY.ft` for each year included in the command in the `bd_CPS_reader` notebook.
 The feather file can be read into pandas as a dataframe, and, as I understand but have not tested, can be read into R and other statistical software programs.
 The file contains a subset of variables that are most commonly used for research.